docker/docs/install/index.md

 year-month general availability release.

-This means bug reports and backports to release branches are assessed until the end of life date.
+This means bug reports and backports to release branches are assessed until the end-of-life date.

-After the year-month branch has reached end of life, the branch may be deleted from the repository.
+After the year-month branch has reached end-of-life, the branch may be deleted from the repository.

 ### Reporting security issues